-Navigating U.S. immigration can be complex, particularly when trying to streamline the process for family members, a common question is whether you can file Form I-130 and Form I-485 at the same time, a process known as concurrent filing or one-step adjustment of status.
+Navigating U.S. immigration can be confusing, especially when trying to help family members.
+A common question is whether you can submit Form I-130 and Form I-485 simultaneously.
+This is called concurrent filing or one-step adjustment of status.

-Form I-130 which is the Petition for Alien Relative, is the first step for citizens or lawful permanent residents to start the immigration process for a family member In many cases, immigrants must wait for it to be approved before applying for a green card but there are situations where you can file both forms concurrently.
-This guide will explain who can do this and the pros and cons of this approach.
+Form I-130, the Petition for Alien Relative is the first step for U.S. citizens or lawful permanent residents to begin the immigration process for a family member.
+Usually, applicants must wait for the I-130 to be approved before applying for a green card.
+However, there are some cases where you can file both forms at the same time.
+This guide will explain who can do this and the advantages and disadvantages of this approach.

 Who Can File?